TawongaTaibu/politicalcandidate4/README.md

     python manage.py runserver
     ```

-   Run python manage.py runserver in your terminal and follow the link provided to start the application.
+   Run the "python manage.py runserver" command to start your application.

-2. **Access the application in your browser:**
+3. **Access the application in your browser:**

-    Visit `http://localhost:8000` or the appropriate URL specified in your application.
+    After running the command, you'll be redirected by clicking the `http://localhost:8000` or the appropriate URL specified in your application.

+5.
 ### Using Docker

 1. **Build the Docker image:**

     ```bash
-    docker build -t politicalcandidate .
+    docker build -t dfa .

     ```

+    Using docker, we can create an image in this case called "dfa" which is our django app name

 2. **Run the Docker container:**

     ```bash
-    docker run -p 8000:8000 politicalcandidate
+    docker run -p 8000:8000 dfa
     ```

-   Adjust the port and image name as needed.
+   By running this command you ensure that the docker container 'dfa' is ready to go.

 3. **Access the application in your browser:**

     Visit `http://localhost:8000` or the appropriate URL specified in your Docker configuration.

-## Environment Variables

-Make sure to add sensitive information such as passwords or API tokens to a `.env` file.
-This file should not be committed to your Git repository.
-Ensure your `.gitignore` file is configured to exclude this file.

 ## Usage
 Firstly, you have to open the projects folder on your IDE and click *RUN* or by clicking